Key Takeaways: Top 7 AI Writing Keyboards in 2026

 SwiftKey: Microsoft's AI-Powered Typing Solution

-SwiftKey's claim to fame is its prediction algorithm.
+SwiftKey's claim to fame is its prediction algorithm powered by Microsoft's AI research.
 It learns from your writing patterns across multiple languages simultaneously.
 If you regularly code-switch between English and Spanish (or any other combination), SwiftKey adapts better than competitors.
-This makes it popular in multilingual communities.
+This makes it particularly popular in multilingual communities and among immigrants who frequently switch between languages.

 The grammar correction focuses on obvious errors rather than style improvements.
 It'll catch "there" when you meant "their," but it won't suggest rephrasing awkward sentences for better clarity.
 For many users, this level of correction is sufficient.